Lawn Care Calendar: What to Do Each Season in the UK - GREENER

 Lawn Care Calendar: What to Do Each Season in the UK

 Want your lawn to look great all year round?
 The secret is timing.
-Different seasons call for different lawn care tasks — and by following a simple calendar, you can keep your grass looking lush, healthy, and ready for whatever the British weather throws at it.
+Different seasons call for different lawn care tasks — and by following a simple calendar that highlights the essential steps for each month, you can keep your grass looking lush, healthy, and ready for whatever the British weather throws at it.

 🌸 Spring Lawn Care (March – May)

 Spring is the season of growth.
-As your lawn wakes up after winter, it needs a helping hand.
+Early spring is the optimal time to begin lawn care tasks, as your lawn wakes up after winter and needs a helping hand.

 Tasks for spring: